 Designed by Kodo, the Balance is made in the USA of very sturdy, high quality plywood.

-The balance is 24 inches by 8 inches and 14 inches high.
+The balance is 24 inches by 9 inches deep and 15 1/2 inches high.

 This product requires assembly.